Stuart Cameron, UCQ’s Managing Director of commercial operations discusses how we blend academic expertise with real world business know how.

 We want to help employers develop better managers, so they can drive sustainable business improvements and bottom line growth.

-With a degree apprenticeship, the outcome for employers is engaged and qualified managers with proven skills, knowledge and behaviours.
+Therefore, with a degree apprenticeship, the outcome for employers is engaged and qualified managers with proven skills, knowledge and behaviours.
 They are also more effective at their jobs, with the capacity to make much greater contributions to the business.